apache/apisix/docs/en/latest/plugins/openfunction.md

 ## Example usage

-Once you have configured the Plugin, you can send a request to the Route and it will invoke the configured function:
+Once you have configured the plugin, you can send a request to the Route and it will invoke the configured function:

 ```shell
 curl -i http://127.0.0.1:9080/hello -X POST -d'test'